Our Work

 In 2015, Waterton Biosphere Reserve Association’s (WBRA) Species at Risk Action Plan identified a need to increase public and landowner awareness of threats to bats as well as how to contribute to their conservation.
 With the advance of WNS and the release of a recovery strategy for little brown, northern myotis, and tri-colored bats in Canada, the need became more urgent.
 In response, WBRA initiated a project to aid conservation efforts for bats in Alberta.

 Given the lack of roost monitoring data from southwestern Alberta (check out this 2018 map), we saw an opportunity to contribute missing data and to improve habitat stewardship for bats in WBR.
-The development of the BC and Alberta Community Bat Programs and the North American Bat Monitoring Program provided a citizen science model that we could incorporate and ensure our project contributed to the larger efforts to monitor and conserve bats in the face of population-level challenges.
+The development of the BC and Alberta Community Bat Programs and the North American Bat Monitoring Program provided a community science model that we could incorporate and ensure our project contributed to the larger efforts to monitor and conserve bats in the face of population-level challenges.

 WBRA began the Building Resilience for Bats project in 2019 to work with local landowners to build resiliency for bats, in particular little brown myotis (or little brown bat).
 A resilient bat population will be quicker to recover from disturbances like WNS or severe weather through adapting to stresses, better resisting disease, and/or sustaining fewer mortalities.